The Experimental Design

 Question

-Their research with plant mechanical wounding led the UNL scientists to create the above line graph.
+Their research with plant mechanical wounding led the UNL scientists to create the line graph in Figure 6.
 However, the draft of the graph is not fully labeled.
 The graph does not show which line went with which type of Arabidopsis plant as well as the time points along the x-axis.
 Based on the data depicted in the graph above:

 Question